-D.9.4 CORRECTOR WEIGHTS
+CORRECTOR WEIGHTS D.9.4

 - (a) Lead Corrector weights shall be securely fastened to the hull if necessary to ensure compliance with D.9.2 and D.9.3.
 Corrector weights shall be visible to allow for inspection without the use of tools. - (b) The total weight of such corrector weights shall not exceed 5 kg.
-The number, position and size of the hull corrector weights, and notes of other fittings (such as compasses and hiking pads) having a significant effect upon compliance with D.9.2 and D.9.3, shall be entered on the certificate.
+The number, position and size of the hull corrector weights, and notes of other fittings (such as compasses and hiking pads) having a significant effect upon compliance with D.9.2 and D.9.3, shall be recorded as prescribed by Rule A.10. - (c) Hull corrector weights shall be shaped as blocks of standard sizes multiples of 0.25kg or 1.0kg.